 In May 2007, we completed the acquisition of a 51% ownership interest in ZAO Cortec and its subsidiaries (together "Corbina") from Inure Enterprises Ltd. and Rambert Management Limited, pursuant to a Stock Purchase Agreement.
 The total purchase price of approximately \$196.8 million consisted of approximately \$142.1 million of our common stock, representing 3,193,219 shares, cash consideration of \$8.2 million, and direct transaction costs of approximately \$1.4 million.
 In addition, as part of the purchase price, we refinanced \$45.0 million of debt that the seller owes to OAO Vneshtorgbank.
 The refinancing was effected through our loan to Corbina.
-The purchase consideration of our common stock, which was issued on May 25, 2007, was determined based on the closing price of our common stock on December 20, 2006, when we announced that it had entered into a binding Memorandum of Understanding with Dawn Key Limited to acquire a 51% ownership interest in Corbina.
-Accordingly, our shares issued in consideration are valued based on the average closing price of our common stock for the five consecutive trading days between December 18, 2006 and December 22, 2006, which was \$44.51 per share.
-Management believes the acquisition of 51% of Corbina further strengthens our position in the broadband strategy and positions us to realize future operating and cost synergies.
+The purchase consideration of our common stock, which was issued on May 25, 2007, was determined based on the closing price of our common stock on December 20, 2006, when we announced that we had entered into a binding Memorandum of Understanding with Dawn Key Limited to acquire a 51% ownership interest in Corbina.
+Accordingly, our shares issued as consideration are valued based on the average closing price of our common stock for the five consecutive trading days between December 18, 2006 and December 22, 2006, which was \$44.51 per share.
+Management believes the acquisition of 51% of Corbina further strengthens our position in the broadband market and positions us to realize future operating and cost synergies.
 Corbina is an integrated telecommunications provider of telecommunications and Internet services in Russia.
 We have consolidated the financial position of Corbina from May 31, 2007 and the results of operations of Corbina from June 1, 2007.
-On acquisition, we allocated approximately \$32.8 million to brand, \$10.5 million to telecommunications service contracts intangible assets, \$7.6 million to contract-based customer relationship intangible assets, \$0.1 million to licenses, and \$0.4 million to other intangible assets.
-We have recorded approximately \$10.3 million of tax contingencies related to the acquisition of Corbina.
+On acquisition, we allocated approximately \$32.8 million to brandname, \$10.5 million to telecommunications service contracts intangible assets, \$7.6 million to contract-based customer relationship intangible assets, \$0.1 million to licenses, and \$0.4 million to other intangible assets.
+We have recorded approximately \$10.3 million to tax contingencies.
+Approximately \$6.3 million of the \$10.3 million tax contingency related to Microm.
 The allocation of the purchase price is preliminary and will be finalized upon completion of the valuation of the acquired fixed and intangible assets and resolving tax related contingencies.
-Corbina holds a variable interest and is the primary beneficiary of Mircom Trading, Inc. ("Mircom"), a British Virgin Islands registered wholesale telecommunications operator providing a range of carrier and operator services to foreign telecommunications operators.
+On June 30, 2007, Corbina held a variable interest and was the primary beneficiary of Mircom Trading, Inc. ("Mircom"), a British Virgin Islands registered wholesale telecommunications operator providing a range of carrier and operator services to foreign telecommunications operators.
 Mircom is owned by a member of the Board of Directors of Corbina.
 As of June 30, 2007, Mircom had net liabilities of approximately \$14.8 million.
 For the month ended June 30, 2007, Mircom had revenues of approximately \$0.7 million and net loss of approximately \$0.3 million.
 The creditors of Mircom have no recourse to our general credit.
+Due to changes in the operations of Mircom from July 1, 2007, we determined that we are no longer a primary beneficiary of Mircom.
+Mircom was deconsolidated as of July 1,